5 min read

 3. The Leaf Shutter

 All the X100 cameras have a leaf shutter, this is a special shutter type that is built into the lens, not the body of the camera.
 The most common benefits of the leaf shutter are:

 - Being able to sync flash at faster speeds.

 - The absolute silent capture.

 You might think that's not important, what's the big deal of having a shutter noise.
 But close-up photos are harder to get if the camera and your shooting style are intrusive and disrespectful.

 I personally really dislike YouTubers making videos about invading people's privacy, shoving cameras in their faces and trying to be as disrespectful as possible.

-So to me, the shutter noise matters, the leaf shutter gives you the quality and results of a mechanical shutters, without the setbacks of an electronic shutter, things like massive rolling shutter, or the jello effect etc
+So to me, the shutter noise matters, the leaf shutter gives you the quality and results of a mechanical shutter, without the setbacks of an electronic shutter, things like the massive rolling shutter, or the jello effect etc

-I mentioned this in the xpro1 review, On a night sunny day, trying To shoot wide open with the 23mm F2, at ISO 100, and 1/4000th shutter speed (which is the max shutter speed for the x100 and xpro1 I might add) Make it really difficult to not over expose you images.
+I mentioned this in the xpro1 review, On a night sunny day, trying To shoot wide open with the 23mm F2, at ISO 100, and 1/4000th shutter speed (which is the max shutter speed for the x100 and xpro1 I might add) Make it really difficult to not overexpose your images.

 And I understand that interchangeable lens cameras have never had ND filters before, but that does not mean that it should be that way...
 Just food for thought.